drkpxl/city_shadow/codebase.md

             polygons.append(footprints_union)

         for shape in polygons:
-            if shape.is_empty or shape.area < 50:
+            if shape.is_empty or shape.area < 2:  # was 50; keep smaller shapes
                 continue

-            # Simplify & buffer inward a bit if you like
+            # Reduce simplification & negative buffering
-            cleaned = shape.simplify(0.5)
+            cleaned = shape.simplify(0.1)  # was 0.5
             if not cleaned.is_valid or cleaned.is_empty:
                 continue

-            # Optionally buffer inward to avoid collisions
-            # (reduces the polygon edges slightly)
+            # We can reduce the inward buffer from -0.3 to -0.1 or remove it entirely
-            final_poly = cleaned.buffer(-0.3)
+            final_poly = cleaned.buffer(-0.1)
             if final_poly.is_empty:
                 continue

-            # Respect barrier lines inside the block
             if barrier_union:
                 clipped = final_poly.difference(barrier_union)
                 if clipped.is_empty: